Eugenio Granell: New York

 In 1952, Granell traveled to New York with his friend José Vela Zanetti, a fellow Spanish exile whom he met in the Dominican Republic.
 Once there, through Vela Zanetti, he met and developed a strong friendship with Marcel Duchamp.
 In 1957, after a sabbatical, Granell and his family moved to New York and lived mainly on the Upper West Side of Manhattan, New York, until 1985 when the Granell family returned to Spain.

-It was here that Granell held several exhibits at the Bodley Gallery; some were solo shows, others were group shows with surrealists like Magritte, Max Ernst, and Duchamp.
+It was here that Granell held several exhibits at the Bodley Gallery; some were solo shows, others were group shows with surrealists like René Magritte, Max Ernst, and Duchamp.
+He also provided a new introduction to the 1979 reissue of the 1937 book Red Spanish Notebook: the first six months of revolution and the civil war, written by Juan Ramón Breá and Mary Stanley Low.

 He studied sociology at the New School for Social Research and earned his PhD with the publication of a very personal study of Picasso's Guernica: "Picasso's Guernica.
 The End of a Spanish Era" (UMI Research Press, 1967 and 1981).
-Granell was Professor Emeritus of Spanish Literature at City University of New York (CUNY).
+Granell was professor emeritus of Spanish Literature at City University of New York (CUNY), where he worked at Brooklyn College.